6g

 Psychologists interviewed in the documentary explain the phenomenon in simple terms.
 Adult children conditioned by emotional dominance routinely make choices that appear voluntary but are shaped by deep-seated fear.
 Such individuals often freeze under pressure, especially when the authority figure is a parent.
 Their decisions may seem compliant, but internally they feel trapped.

-The Interested Party’s later struggle emerges as an attempt to speak the truth that his mother and aunts could not.
+Butter Boy’s later struggle emerges as an attempt to speak the truth that his mother and aunts could not.

 Episode 10: A Courtroom That Cannot Hold the Story